TonyRipa/PlaceValue/README.md

 Calculus
 --------
 <i>calculus.html</i> is an extension of differentiator that supports (complex) exponentials, and allows for both differentiation and integration.
 Differentiation proceeds in a Laplace like manner.
 The derivative of exp(kx) is k * exp(kx).
 The derivative of cis(kx) is ki*cis(kx).
 Differentiation of Sums of such Exponentials is achieved by multiplying each exponential in the sum by their respective k.
-Compactly, PlaceValue implements this as pointwise multiplication by …3210.<s>123</s>… , or 3̉2̉i0.<s>i</s><s>2</s>̉<s>3</s> in the imaginary case, or in the general complex case by:
+Compactly, MarkedPlaceValue implements this as pointwise multiplication by …3210.<s>123</s>… , or 3̉2̉i0.<s>i</s><s>2</s>̉<s>3</s> in the imaginary case, or in the general complex case by:

 <table>
 <tr><td>2+2i</td><td>1+2i</td><td>0+2i</td><td>-1+2i</td><td>-2+2i</td></tr>